Enabling Binary Neural Network Training on the Edge: Evaluation

-We implemented our BNN training method using Keras and TensorFlow, and experimented with the small-scale MNIST, CIFAR-10 and SVHN datasets, as well as large-scale ImageNet, using a range of network models.
-Our baseline for comparison was the standard BNN training method introduced by \citet{BNN_CNN_BinaryNet}, and we followed those authors' practice of reporting the highest test accuracy achieved in each run.
-Energy consumption results were obtained using the inference energy estimator from QKeras~\citep{qkeras}, which we extended to also estimate the energy consumption of training.
-This tool assumes the use of an in-order processor fabricated on a 45~nm process and a cacheless memory hierarchy, as modeled by \citet{computings_energy_problem}, resulting in high-level, platform-agnostic energy estimates useful for relative comparison.
+We built a GPU-based implementation emulating our BNN training method using Keras and TensorFlow, and experimented with the small-scale MNIST, CIFAR-10, and SVHN datasets, as well as large-scale ImageNet, using a range of network models.
+By emulating our algorithm on GPU, we can leverage the many powerful ML training softwares developed around it, and obtain large batches of experimental results in a short period of time.
+Our emulation environment is built on a Nvidia GeForce RTX 3090 GPU cluster with Red Hat Linux 9 operating system.
+Our baseline for comparison was the standard BNN training method introduced by Courbariaux \& Bengio~\cite{BNN_CNN_BinaryNet}, and we followed those authors' practice of reporting the highest test accuracy achieved in each run.
 Note that we did not tune hyperparameters, thus it is likely that higher accuracy than we report is achievable.

-\subsection{Small-Scale Datasets}
+\subsubsection{Small-Scale Datasets}

-For MNIST we evaluated using a five-layer MLP---henceforth simply denoted ``MLP''---with 256 neurons per hidden layer, and CNV~\citep{BNN_CNN_FINN} and BinaryNet~\citep{BNN_CNN_BinaryNet} for both CIFAR-10 and SVHN.
-We used three popular BNN optimizers: Adam~\citep{ADAM}, stochastic gradient descent (SGD) with momentum and Bop~\citep{BOP}.
+For MNIST we evaluated using a five-layer MLP---henceforth simply denoted ``MLP''---with 256 neurons per hidden layer, and CNV~\cite{BNN_CNN_FINN} and BinaryNet~\cite{BNN_CNN_BinaryNet} for both CIFAR-10 and SVHN.
+We used three popular BNN optimizers: Adam~\cite{ADAM}, stochastic gradient descent (SGD) with momentum, and Bop~\cite{BOP}.
 While all three function reliably with our training scheme, we used Adam by default due to its stability.
-Experimental setup minutiae can be found in Appendix~B.1.
+We used the development-based learning rate scheduling approach proposed by Wilson \emph{et al.}~\cite{marginal_value_of_adaptive_gradient} with an initial learning rate $\eta$ of 0.001 for all optimizers except for SGD with momentum, for which we used 0.1.
+We used batch size $B = 100$ for all except for Bop, for which we used $B = 50$ as recommended by Helwegen \emph{et al.}~\cite{BOP}.
+MNIST and CIFAR-10 were trained for 1000 epochs; SVHN for 200.

+Our choice of quantization targets primarily rested on the intuition that BNNs should be more robust to approximation in backward propagation than their higher-precision counterparts.
+To illustrate that this is indeed the case, we applied our method to both BNNs and {\tt float32} networks, with identical topologies and hyperparameters.
+Results of those experiments are shown in Table~\ref{app:tab:bnn_robust_to_quant}, in which significantly higher accuracy degradation was observed for the non-binary networks, as expected.